JonaRuthardt/SocraticImageGeneration/README.md

 > ```python -m model.run_model pipeline --mode full_experiment --experiment_name full_experiment_parti dataset --dataset parti-prompts-medium```

+Note: You can also use the provided run_model.job file.
 ### Executing Pipeline for a Dataset

 You can run the following command to execute the Pipeline for a dataset.
 More options for the experiments can be found